zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

   we can instantiate.
   * Make sure that this CLSID is unique, and matches the one in your application
-* The application must specify a `Extensions.uap3Extension.AppExtension` with the Name set to `com.microsoft.windows.commandpalette`.
+* The application must specify a `Extensions.uap3Extension.AppExtension` with the Name set to `com.microsoft.commandpalette`.
 This is the unique identifier which DevPal can use to find it's extensions.
 * In the `Properties` of your `AppExtension`, you must specify a `CmdPalProvider` element.
 This is where you specify the CLSID of the COM class